 Australian Science Communicators Victoria

-We are a not-for-profit, discretionary Charitable Trust dedicated to promoting Australia’s eucalypts.
-Whether this is through conservation, education or research, we feel Australians often overlook this nation-shaping, magnificent tree and its more than 800 species.
+Eucalypt Australia are a not-for-profit, discretionary Charitable Trust dedicated to promoting Australia’s eucalypts.
+Whether this is through conservation, education or research, they feel Australians often overlook this nation-shaping, magnificent tree and its more than 800 species.

 Science in Public

 Science in Public is a science communication and public relations business based in Melbourne.
-We have a core team of twelve staff and associates around Australia.
-That makes us Australia’s largest non-government science communication business.
+They have a core team of twelve staff and associates around Australia.
+That makes them Australia’s largest non-government science communication business.

-Our team has a passion for science.
-We encourage and challenge scientists to reach the public, politicians and the media, while staying true to the science.
+Their team has a passion for science and encourage and challenge scientists to reach the public, politicians and the media, while staying true to the science.

 John Monash Science School